An easy broad bean pesto with basil, mint and almonds.

 Podding and shelling will become your new norm and I thought I'd chime in with a recipe to help distribute the load.

-And as a bonus, this recipe doesn’t require you to peel the beans, only remove them from their pods.
-So that's one step less!
+And as a bonus, this recipe doesn't require you to peel the beans, only remove them from their pods.
+So that's one step less.

-This recipe contains some of the usual pesto suspects, parmesan, garlic, basil, olive oil.
+This recipe contains some of the usual pesto suspects, parmesan, garlic, basil, lemon juice and olive oil.
 I also added some toasted almonds for texture and a hint of mint.

 It's fresh and vibrant and a great accompaniment to any meals.
 Try it with pasta, or on a crusty piece of sourdough bread.

 - 1 cup fresh basil leaves